-The 10 Best Apps for International Travel & Living Abroad in 2024
+The 10 Best Apps for International Travel & Living Abroad in 2026

 After living abroad twice and traveling to several countries in between, you’d think I’d be “fluent” in traveling abroad.
 WRONG.
 There is nothing more rewarding than international travel, but it can still be overwhelming at times.
-One thing that’s always helped me is having the right technology to use in a pinch.
-Trust me, our parents would have loved to have an iPhone while in Madrid or an Android in Malaysia.
+One thing that’s always helped us is having the right technology to use in a pinch.
+Trust us, our parents would have loved to have an iPhone while in Madrid or an Android in Malaysia.

 The 10 Best International Travel Apps

-Here are some of the best international travel apps that could save you time planning, or help you out in a hurry abroad:
+Here are some of the best international travel apps that could save you time planning or help you out in a hurry abroad:

-• Currency
+• Calculator

 • Google Flights